w3f/polkadot-spec/docs/chap-networking.md

 ### -sec-num- GRANDPA BEEFY {#sect-msg-grandpa-beefy}

 :::caution
-The BEEFY protocol is currently in early development and subject to change.
+The BEEFY protocol is currently in early development and is subject to change.
 :::

 This section defines the messages required for the GRANDPA BEEFY protocol ([Section -sec-num-ref-](sect-finality#sect-grandpa-beefy)).
 Those messages are sent over the `/paritytech/beefy/1` substream.